sukritishuk/ML_ZoomCamp_Article/README.md

 Time has always been a key factor in statistical analysis because of its quantifiable and ever-changing nature and its impact on our daily lives.
 Today, it has become all the more important in both financial & non-financial contexts with the emergence of real-time Data and real-time Analytics.

       In machine learning, Time Series Analsis & Forecasting is among the most applied in Data Science in real-world scenarios like financial analysis, demand forecasting, production planning etc. Through this article, I wanted to discuss key concepts, techniques and methods used to perform basic **Time Series Analysis & Forecasting in Python**.
 Time series analysis in Python uses timestamps, time deltas, and time periods for plotting time series data.
 My goal was to explore these areas and create a prediction service (model) to make accurate forecasts for Amazon stock data.

 Steps for making Amazon Stock Forecasting -

+* Key Concepts about Time-specific Data
+* Key Concepts about Time Series Analysis
+* Sources of Data
+* Data Preparation -

    * Loading & Studying the Data
    * Data Cleaning and Formatting - Changing data types, Missing Values Detection, Feature Engineering
 * Exploratory Data Analysis (EDA) of Time Series - Correlation, Moving Averages, Percentage Change in Stocks, Resampling
 * Slicing Amazon Stock Data for Forecasting
 * Testing for Stationarity